1 / 20

 8 / 20

-A. safe for cars in good weather
+B. safe for buses in good weather

-B. safe for cars and buses in bad weather
+C. safe for cars and buses in bad weather

-D. safe for buses in good weather
+D. safe for cars in good weather

 In good weather, the posted speed is safe for cars, but it may be too high for many buses.
 With good traction, the bus may roll over; with poor traction, it might slide off the curve.